YOU ARE VIEWING A DEMO REPORT

 Angela is likely to be quick to come up with ideas and discuss options for addressing the feedback.
 Angela will probably respond well to feedback that focuses on what is going right and frames adjustments as not being personal.

-Preference Development 07
+07 Preference Development ENFP

-These describe various activities and exercises for your development.
+Back to Table of ContentsThese describe various activities and exercises for your development.

 You have the capability of building skills related to your natural preferences – the ones you have in your type code – as well as the preferences you do not have in your type code.
 Most people have, through their lives, naturally built skills in the areas their preferences have drawn them towards.
 More often, it is therefore the preferences they do not have in their type code where training would be beneficial.